dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 The OP SHOULD try to fulfill this requirement.
 If the verification data of the user is older than the requested `max_age`, the OP MAY attempt to refresh the user’s verification by sending her through a online identity verification process, e.g. by utilizing an electronic ID card or a video identification approach.

 If the OP is unable to fulfill the requirement (even in case it is marked as being `essential`), it will provide the RP with the data available and the RP may decide how to use the data.
-The OP MUST NOT return an error in case it cannot return all claims requested as essential claims.
+The OP MUST NOT return an error in case it cannot return all Claims requested as essential Claims.